Anup Upadhyay

 Anup Upadhyay is an Indian stage, film and television actor.
-He known for portraying David Mishra "Chachaji" in the Hindi comedy series Bhabi Ji Ghar Par Hai!.
+He is known for portraying David Mishra "Chachaji" in the Hindi comedy series Bhabi Ji Ghar Par Hai!.
 He has also acted in F.I.R., Lapataganj and in Life Ok serial May I Come In Madam? as Chedilal Hiteshi.

 Early life

-Upadhyay is from Ganjdundwara in Uttar Pradesh, where he completed his graduation.
+Upadhyay was born in Ganj Dundawara in Uttar Pradesh, where he completed his graduation.

 Theatre

 After graduation, he shifted to Delhi where he started acting in plays alongside Habib Tanvir.
-Upadhyay has an experience of twenty years in theatre with Dekh Rahe Hain Nayan and Agrabazar being two of his favorite plays.
+Upadhyay has an experience of twenty years in theatre with Dekh Rahe Hain Nayan and Agrabazar being two of his favourite plays.